• Skip to primary navigation

 I have to admit that upon reading that, I was discouraged.
 There was even a part of me that felt like a fraud.
 Who am I to be talking to other people about money if my own wife feels this way?

 But I also need to admit she’s right.
 It’s challenging for us to talk about money.
-Not just with each other, but with our parents, our children, and even our siblings and friends.
+Not just with each other, but with our parents, our children, even our siblings, and friends.

-This, my friends, is one of the keys to talking about money: knowing it’s going to be hard.
+This, my friends, is one of the keys to talking about money: knowing that it’s going to be hard.
 Sometimes, it’s going to be painful.
-And that’s okay.
+And that’s OK.

 -Carl